 A Honeywell thermostat not turning on heat can happen for many reasons.
 A faulty thermostat, a broken heating system, power losses, damaged wiring, et al. Here, we list some of these causes, and offer repair tips to solve these no-heat issues.
 First, we look at what might have happened with the Honeywell thermostat itself.
 Then we explore the furnace issues that can also cause no heating at all.
 Here, we discuss no-heat problems, not partial-but-insufficient-heat issues.
-These address the case when you get no heatting at all, not the scenarios where you experience some but not enough heat.
+These address the case when you get no heating at all.
+But they do not cover the cases where you get some yet not enough heat.

-Possible Reasons for the Honeywell Thermostat Not Turning On Heat
+Honeywell Thermostat Not Turning On Heat: Possible Causes

 Summary of Causes